DaniilTymofeev/Tymofieiev_abz.agency/README.md

 - token is saved on initial launch into UserDefaults;
 - if you try to sign up, it might be expired;
 - i decided not to auto-update token when used (like in real app will be done) just to simulate this test case;
-- user can 'try again' in SignUpResult screen - while getting error with token, on pressing the button it will fetch new one and automatically try to sign up again;
+- user can 'try again' in SignUpResult screen while getting error with token, on pressing the button it will fetch new one and automatically try to sign up again;
-- also i though of this due to not wanting testers to terminating and relaunching an App (you still can simulate token expiration error and IF you want, you can manualy fetch new one without app been closed);
+- also i though of this due to not wanting testers to terminating and launching an App (you still can simulate token expiration error and IF you want, you can manually fetch new one without app been closed);

 https://github.com/user-attachments/assets/124031f1-34e3-497e-8a8d-158b838599d9